jlguo9/Fake-News-Detection/Blog/Jialiang Guo/doc.md

 Sed and awk are not as extensible as modern languages like Python and Perl, and thus can be used for a narrower range of purposes than the latter; however, it is because of such a concentration that they can avoid any features irrelevant to text processing, keep lightweight, and get an well-optimized interpreter, so that for tasks within their capability they are normally faster than high-level programming languages, not to mention other GUI software.

 Another reason why they're fast is that sed uses a simple model of regular expression and awk compiles regular expression into state machine.
 The former makes it extremely fast for sed to process simple text processing tasks, while the latter helps awk with quickly determining if a line of text matches a complex pattern even for large amounts of text data.

+### 4. They Are Mouse-Free
+This one depends on personal habits.
+Some programmers like GUI and mouses because they make our life easier, while some other prefer using keyboard only because mouse sometimes interrupt their flow of thoughts and short cuts is usually faster than mouse clicking.

+If you are a keyboard lover, then sed and awk is perfect for you: it’s purely text- and keyboard-based with no need to move or click a mouse.